Lunexa-AI/recsys-lite/README.md

 # 7. Simulate the full CI pipeline (lint, test, coverage, Docker)
 make ci
 ```

-- All commands work on Linux, macOS, and CI.
-- See CONTRIBUTING.md for more details.

 <!-- Trigger CI: workflow file updated -->